Willy Adames Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.98 team ERA ranks eighth across all MLB pitching staffs.
+- The Yankees have a 4.01 team ERA that ranks 10th across all league pitching staffs.

-- The Yankees rank 19th in baseball in home runs surrendered (173 total, 1.2 per game).
+- Yankees pitchers combine to allow 174 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Severino makes the start for the Yankees, his 18th of the season.
-He is 4-8 with a 6.75 ERA and 74 strikeouts through 85 1/3 innings pitched.
+- King (4-5 with a 2.88 ERA and 91 strikeouts in 78 2/3 innings pitched) makes the start for the Yankees, his fifth of the season.

-- In his last outing on Saturday against the Houston Astros, the righty went four innings, giving up four earned runs while surrendering six hits.
+- His most recent time out came on Sunday against the Houston Astros, when the righty went five innings, surrendering one earned run while giving up five hits.

-- The 29-year-old has put up a 6.75 ERA and 7.8 strikeouts per nine innings across 18 games this season, while allowing a batting average of .303 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.